drunkard/ceph-readable-doc/html/_sources/dev/developer_guide/merging.rst.txt

 ^^^^^^^

-The branch of the stable release (e.g. "jewel" for 10.0.z, "kraken" for 11.0.z, etc.) or master.
-Bug fixes should be merged to the named branch corresponding to the stable release candidate (e.g. "jewel" for 10.1.z) or to master.
-During this phase, all commits to master will be merged to the named branch, and vice versa.
-In other words, it makes no difference whether a commit is merged to the named branch or to master - it will make it into the next release candidate either way.
+The branch of the stable release (e.g. "jewel" for 10.0.z, "kraken" for 11.0.z, etc.) or main.
+Bug fixes should be merged to the named branch corresponding to the stable release candidate (e.g. "jewel" for 10.1.z) or to main.
+During this phase, all commits to main will be merged to the named branch, and vice versa.
+In other words, it makes no difference whether a commit is merged to the named branch or to main - it will make it into the next release candidate either way.

 When ?
 ^^^^^^